joolstorrentecalo/gitlab-foss/doc/user/packages/composer_repository/index.md

 ### Authorization requirement when using `composer install`

+In GitLab 14.9 and earlier, you did not require authorization to use `composer install` if you already had a generated `composer.lock`.
+If you committed your `composer.lock`, you could do a `composer install` in CI without setting up credentials.

-Authorization is required for the [downloading a package archive](../../../api/packages/composer.md#download-a-package-archive) endpoint.
+In GitLab 14.10 and later, authorization is required for the [downloading a package archive](../../../api/packages/composer.md#download-a-package-archive) endpoint.
 If you encounter a credentials prompt when you are using `composer install`, follow the instructions in the [install a composer package](#install-a-composer-package) section to create an `auth.json` file.

 ### Publish fails with `The file composer.json was not found`